Light Therapy for Seasonal Affective Disorder (SAD)

-SAD is a form of depression that occurs in individuals who are particularly sensitive to seasonal changes.
-For these people, the effect of short days in winter causes severe winter blues that interferes with their ability to function normally.
-Seasonal Affective Disorder is linked to the activity of the internal body clock, a neural center in the brain of all mammals that regulates seasonal changes in eating, sleeping, and social activity.
+SAD is a form of depression that occurs in individuals whose moods are sensitive to seasonal changes.
+For these people, the shorter days in winter causes "winter blues" that interferes with their ability to function normally.
+Seasonal Affective Disorder is linked to the functioning of the internal body clock, a small structure in the brain of all mammals, including humans that influences seasonal changes in eating, sleeping, and social activity.

 SAD was originally thought to be a variant of Bipolar Depression, and some people

-recognized as the first line treatment SAD / Winter Depression, has also been found to be an effective treatment for
+Light Therapy, recognized as the first line treatment SAD / Winter Depression, has also been shown to

-non-seasonal Bipolar Depression in clinical studies.
+be effective for treatment of both non-seasonal Bipolar Depression and Major Depression in clinical studies.